Career Scope & Job Opportunities After Pursuing BSc Biology Course | Shiksha

 BSc Biology Scope

-BSc Biology degree serves as a basis for higher studies in this field such as MSc, PhD, and MPhil degree in subjects such as Botany, Zoology, Bio-Chemistry, Biotechnology, Food Science, Biomedical Sciences, Genetics, Molecular Biology, Microbiology, Environmental Sciences, Virology, Toxicology etc. The subject also has plenty of opportunities in the field of Research and Development (R&D), Pharmaceuticals and Chemical industries, Public Health and Environmental Protection Sectors, Clinical Research, Waste Management, etc.
+A degree in BSc Biology is a basis for those who wish to go for higher studies in this field, such as MSc, PhD, and MPhil degrees in subjects such as Botany, Zoology, Bio-Chemistry, Biotechnology, Food Science, Biomedical Sciences, Genetics, Molecular Biology, Microbiology, Environmental Sciences, Virology, Toxicology, etc. The subject is helpful for those candidates who are looking for various opportunities in the field of Research and Development (R&D), Pharmaceuticals and Chemical industries, Public Health and Environmental Protection Sectors, Clinical Research, Waste Management, etc.

 Subjects covered under BSc Biology